YellowStone & Grand Teton NATIONAL PARKs

 Grand Teton National Park features probably the most famous natural skyline in the United States and the nation's most iconic mountain range.
 These peaks reflected in a string of glacial lakes, come the closest to most people's picture postcard image of Alpine Splendor.

-Known as the "Serengeti of North America" Yellowstone's Animal Kingdom provides us with a plethora of wildlife.
-Your checklist should include: Grizzly and Black Bears, Gray Wolves, Moose, Elk, Pronghorn, Bison, Coyotes and much more.
+Known as the "Serengeti of North America" Yellowstone's Animal Kingdom provides a plethora of wildlife.
+Be on the lookout for Grizzly and Black Bears, Gray Wolves, Moose, Elk, Pronghorn, Bighorn, Bison, Coyotes and much more.

-Yellowstone's main attraction are its geysers and hot-springs.
-These elements have been calling visitors back to the park year after year to see the fire and brimstone breath belch and bubble like a giant tea kettle.
+Yellowstone's main attractions are its geysers and hot-springs.
+These natural wonders have been calling visitors back to the park year after year to see the “fire and brimstone” breath belch and bubble like a giant tea kettle.